AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 9. **INDEX/CONTACT_INDEX**: Must be a positive integer which is not greater than the number of contacts the user is currenty seeing in the contact list.
 10. **RATING**: Must be an integer between 0 (inclusive) and 10 (inclusive).
 11. **TEAM NAME**: Can only contain alphanumeric characters and spaces.
+All team names must be unique.
 12. **TEAM INDEX**: Must be a positive integer which is not greater than the number of teams in the address book.

 ---